-I love baby goats, but I hate disbudding kids.
-It seems like farming there is always something you really don’t like to do that goes along with all of the fun.
+I love baby goat kids, but I hate disbudding them.
+It seems like in farming there is always something you really don’t like to do.
+I guess you have to do the things you don’t like, so you can still have the fun and enjoy the rest.
 My really good friend dis-budded the babies for me the first few years I owned goats.
 Unfortunately she wouldn’t move with me when we bought our homestead, so I had to start disbudding on my own.

 My friend had a handy little box she placed the kid inside and then sat on the top while burning the horns.
-My husband made one for me which made it a lot easier to burn horns.
+My husband made one for me which makes it so much easier to burn horns.
 This is what the box looks like.

 The next thing you will need is a disbudding iron.
 These come in a few sizes from a goat size to calf sizes.
 You need to make sure and get the one made for goats.
-The calf size would be too big for kids.
+The calf size would be too big for goat kids.